criminology-fragmentation/citefrag/README.md

 **citefrag** measures within-group versus between-group citation preference in longitudinal journal panels.
 It implements the pair-averaged fragmentation ratio, exact and Monte Carlo permutation tests, directional asymmetry analysis, a suite of robustness checks, and piecewise regression with bootstrap confidence intervals for locating structural breaks in ratio trajectories.

-The package was developed to accompany Vakhitova (2026) on the fragmentation of criminology, but the machinery is general to any longitudinal node-by-node exchange network with a priori group labels.
+The package was developed to accompany a paper on the fragmentation of criminology, but the machinery is general to any longitudinal node-by-node exchange network with a priori group labels.
 It works on journals grouped by research tradition, departments grouped by discipline, countries grouped by region, or any comparable setting where the question is whether nodes exchange more intensely with their own kind than across group boundaries.

 ## Installation